Top 10 Disney Songs of the 2010s

 1 Let It Go - Frozen

-I know how many of you guys hate this song.
-And you know what, I understand.
-It's overplayed as hell and was exploited way more than it needed to be.
+I know many of you hate this song, and you know what?
+I understand.
+It's overplayed and exploited way more than needed.
 But when you truly get down to it, this song is utterly phenomenal.
-You've got a character at their lowest point coming to the realization that they don't need to be afraid of who they are anymore.
-It's a song about being comfortable in your own skin and relieving yourself of the anxieties that have held you back in the past.
-Broadway star Idina Menzel brought her A-Game here, and her voice perfectly encapsulates the vulnerability and power of the character she's portraying.
-So yeah, this song is very overplayed.
-But to me, this is the greatest song that Disney has ever made as a studio and I will defend it to my dying day.
+You have a character at their lowest point realizing they don't need to be afraid of who they are anymore.
+It's a song about being comfortable in your own skin and relieving yourself of past anxieties.
+Broadway star Idina Menzel brought her A-game here, and her voice perfectly encapsulates the vulnerability and power of the character she's portraying.
+So yeah, this song is overplayed, but to me, it's the greatest song that Disney has ever made, and I will defend it to my dying day.

 2 Remember Me - Coco

-I want Kristen Anderson-Lopez and Robert Lopez to write Disney songs for decades in the future.
+I want Kristen Anderson-Lopez and Robert Lopez to write Disney songs for decades to come.
 The lyrics to "Remember Me" are so touching and really hit home for me.
 My family means so much to me.
 I value them above everything else in my life.
-That's why the tender tone and genuineness of this tune truly warms my heart.
-In many musicals, a song is played early on in the beginning and it becomes grander and louder as the film goes on.
-Coco's signature tune does the exact opposite, and it is very clever in how it's carried out.
+That's why the tender tone and genuineness of this tune truly warm my heart.
+In many musicals, a song is played early on and becomes grander and louder as the film progresses.
+Coco's signature tune does the exact opposite, and it's very clever in how it's carried out.
 The song is played at multiple points in the film, including what is probably its best scene.
 What is that scene?
-I won't dare spoil it for you.
+I won't spoil it for you.
 Just bring tissues and thank me later.

 3 Shiny - Moana

 This is completely my personal preference for why this song is so high on the list.
-It doesn't mean much in its movie's story and it's sung by a character who's only on screen for about 5 minutes.
+It doesn't mean much in its movie's story, and it's sung by a character who's only on screen for about five minutes.
 But purely based on how it sounds, this is one of my favorite songs that Disney has ever created.
-It doesn't sound anything like a Disney song.
-It sounds like something you would hear off of David Bowie's Aladdin Sane.
-It combines elements from glam rock, funk, progressive rock, disco, art rock, R&B, and psychedelic rock.
-Jemaine Clement, a very talented comedian/actor/singer, sounds amazing and packs loads of personality and charm to make "Shiny" stand out from any other Disney song.
-Sonically, it's Disney's most unique musical experiment.
-And I love every bit of it.
+It doesn't sound like a typical Disney song.
+It sounds like something from David Bowie's Aladdin Sane.
+It combines elements of glam rock, funk, progressive rock, disco, art rock, R&B, and psychedelic rock.
+Jemaine Clement, a talented comedian, actor, and singer, sounds amazing and packs loads of personality and charm, making "Shiny" stand out from any other Disney song.
+Sonically, it's Disney's most unique musical experiment, and I love every bit of it.

 4 I See the Light - Tangled

-While I like all the songs on the Tangled soundtrack, they all seem a little too predictable and standard in my opinion.
-A lot of them just sound like songs you'd hear like songs you'd hear on the radio.
-The opening of "When Will My Life Begin? " sounds almost exactly like the opening crescendo of "Pinball Wizard" by The Who.
+While I like all the songs on the Tangled soundtrack, they all seem a little too predictable and standard, in my opinion.
+Many of them sound like songs you'd hear on the radio.
+The opening of "When Will My Life Begin?" sounds almost exactly like the opening crescendo of "Pinball Wizard" by The Who.
 Out of all the Tangled songs, "I See the Light" stands out the most to me.
-Tangled is the most recent film that the great Alan Menken wrote the music for, and this is easily one of his Top 5 songs.
-It's a great ballad performed by two good characters that perfectly orchestrates the feelings that they have for one another.
+Tangled is the most recent film for which the great Alan Menken wrote the music, and this is easily one of his top five songs.
+It's a great ballad performed by two good characters that perfectly orchestrates their feelings for one another.

 5 How Far I'll Go - Moana